rafka-imandaputra/rafka-imandaputra/README.md

 <br>

-- 🏫 12th grade student from **SMKN 4 Bandung** majoring in software engineering
+- 🏫 Student from **Bandung State Polytechnic** majoring in Informatics Engineering

 - 🔭 I’m currently working at **Rampung Analytic** as Data Analyst Tentor